 For Safe Landing Financial, I review rebalancing decisions on a quarterly basis and determine whether the portfolio should be rebalanced or not.
 If market volatility pushes a portfolio too far from the predetermined asset allocation tailored from the customized financial plan, I rebalance the portfolio.
 If the allocation is within the parameters of the financial plan, I tend to hold off on rebalancing the portfolio, but may make minor changes.
 In the end, finding the right rebalancing strategy should be based on your financial plan, investment philosophy and limiting downside risk.

 Kitces.com: Finding The Optimal Rebalancing Frequency – Time Horizons Vs Tolerance Bands

 Fee-Only Financial Planner in Austin, TX Metro (Including Round Rock, Cedar Park, Georgetown and Pflugerville)

 Still have questions in how to determine the right rebalancing strategy?
-Safe Landing Financial is a fee-only financial planner located in Austin, TX.
-We offer in-person financial planning in Austin, Round Rock, Cedar Park, Georgetown and Pflugerville and virtual financial planning nationwide.
+Safe Landing Financial is a fee-only financial planner located in Los Angeles.
+We offer in-person financial planning in Los Angeles and Austin, TX metro areas and virtual financial planning nationwide.